raspberrypilearning/robot-antenna/worksheet.md

 # Robot Antenna

-We are going to make a robot that beeps and has a flashing antenna using a Raspberry Pi.
+We are going to make a robot which beeps and has a flashing antenna using a Raspberry Pi.

 ## Making an antenna for your robot